Referred by Multi-Modality: A Unified Temporal Transformer for Video Object Segmentation: Experiments

 \paragraph{Ablation Study on MTA.} In Table~\ref{tab:mta}, if either the single-scale temporal aggregation or multi-scale aggregation at the image level are adopted, the performance of MUTR would significantly drop to 60.4\% and 61.3\%, respectively, which demonstrates the necessity of the MTA module.
 We also ablate the number of MTA blocks.
 As seen in Table~\ref{tab:mta}, more MTA blocks cannot bring further performance improvement, since (1) not enough videos for training; (2) the embedding space of visual and reference is only 256-dimensional, which is difficult to optimize so many parameters.

-\paragraph{Ablation Study on MTI.} According to the results in Table~\ref{tab:mti}, the performance of MUTR is improved by using more MTI blocks.
+\paragraph{Ablation Study on MTI.} As shown in Table~\ref{tab:mti}, the performance of MUTR is improved by using more MTI blocks.
 A possible reason is that the larger the MTI blocks, the more sufficient temporal communication between instance-level can be performed.
 Moreover, using only the encoder or decoder, the performance of MUTR would both decline.

-\paragraph{Query Number.} We also investigate the influence of different numbers of query on the final performance in Table~\ref{tab:query}.
-In our default setting, we set the query number $N$ to 5.
-As shown in Table~\ref{tab:query}, even in the case of $N$ = 1, MUTR still achieves very competitive results.
-It is observed that more queries enable the model to select from multiple candidate instances, which make it handle more challenging situations when the object to be referred is surrounded by other similar instances.
-However, as the number of queries increases (e.g. $N$ = 7), there is a clear degradation in performance.
-One possible reason is the imbalance of number between positive and negative samples, since only one object is referenced.